 - 1. What do you mean by buy-back of Securities? - 2.
 Explain the provisions for opening of Escrow Account with respect to buy-back of shares through Tender Offer? - 3.
-What are the sources available for buy-back of shares or other specified securities under the SEBI (Buy-back of securities) Regulations, 2018? - 4.
-Elucidate the provisions with respect to Buy back of physical shares under the SEBI (Buy-back of securities) Regulations, 2018? - 5.
+Can a company buyback its shares without passing shareholders' resolution? - 4.
+What are the sources available for buy-back of shares or other specified securities under the SEBI (Buy-back of securities) Regulations, 2018?

+- 5. Elucidate the provisions with respect to Buy back of physical shares under the SEBI (Buy-back of Securities) Regulations, 2018? - 6.
 What are the different methods of buy-back of shares? - 6.
 Explain the obligations of a company under the SEBI (Buy-back of Securities) Regulations, 2018?